Rawmarsh: Transport

 Rawmarsh, and neighbour Parkgate were formerly served by two railway stations, both some distance from the village centre.
 Parkgate and Aldwarke, on the former Great Central Railway line between Sheffield and Doncaster was the furthest away, being situated off Aldwarke Lane and was the first to close, in October 1951.
 The station on the Midland Railway line between Sheffield and Leeds was called Parkgate and Rawmarsh and closed in January 1968.
 The nearest rail station now is Swinton railway station.

 Road transport services were provided, from 1907 when trams were introduced, by the Mexborough and Swinton Traction Company.
 In 1929 trolleybuses took over, the major routes being from Rotherham, through Rawmarsh to Mexborough (Route A to Adwick Road), Conisbrough (Route B to Brook Square) with three routes terminating in the township; Rawmarsh via Green Lane (Route S) which made an end-on connection and had a turning circle at the junction of Kilnhurst Road and Main Street with the route to Kilnhurst Road (Route K).
 There was also a short route used at busy periods to Parkgate (Route P).
 Motor buses were introduced with the building of the Monkwood estate in the late 1950s and to Kilnhurst via the N.C.B. estate at Sandhill.
 The last trolleybus ran in March 1961.
 Routes have been rationalised, the company fully integrated into the Yorkshire Traction and in 2005 into the Stagecoach Group.
-Rawmarsh is now served by Parkgate Tram-Train stop, offering regular routes into Sheffield.
+Rawmarsh is now served by Parkgate Tram-Train stop, offering regular services into Sheffield.

 The local area is serviced by a local shopping centre, five churches and nine schools – notably Rawmarsh Community School which was featured in national news after a very small number of parents rebelled against the school's Jamie Oliver-style lunches.